jeewonlee/DenimTrendAnalysis/README.md

     - Used some of source codes from GetOldTweets--python(Got folder in src file)

-    - data files are not in GitHub
+    - data files are not saved in GitHub

     b) Algorithms used